leap-laboratories/PIZZA/README.md

 )
 ```

-Usage examples can be found in the `examples/` and `research/` folders.
+Usage examples can be found in the `examples/` folder.
 There's also a colab-hosted quickstart notebook [here](https://colab.research.google.com/drive/1yf6izSzZg2K88QyaJwAwkZPPyLP4pPa-?usp=sharing).

 ## Requirements